varunon9/admin-panel-template-react/README.md

 7. Build bundle.js `npm run build` (for development use `npm run build-dev` and keep terminal open)
 8. start the project from project root directory `node bin/www` or `nodemon`
 9. Visit localhost:4000 in browser
+10. Use `npm run build-sass`  to transpile sass/scss files to css.